ZerooCoool/katacoda-scenarios/CI-gradle-github/step3.md

 # Setting up a project with Gradle

+## Setting up the katakoda enviroment
+For this part of the tutorial we will set up the enviroment by the following commands,

+Run the following commands to create a new folder to create the enviroment.
+`mkdir newProject`{{execute}}

+Move to that enviroment.
+`cd newProject`{{execute}}

 ## Crreating the project from the scratch
 In this section we will go thorugh how to setup a Java project with gradle.
 Run the following command,

 `gradle init`{{execute}}

 1. Select option 2, since we are going to be building an application with Java.

 2. In the options section enter '3' for Java.

 3. Enter 1 for groovy

-4. Enter Default

 5. In this tutorial we will be using JUnit Jupiter for Testing, Enter 4